MartinPankraz/sap-hacker-in-a-day/student/quest1.md

 A common practice for "playing" with hacking tools is to utilize an *isolated environment*.
 This can be a virtual machine or a container.
 This way, you can *keep your main machine clean* and avoid any unintended consequences.
 Below are a couple of suggestions.

-We recommend using a containerized environment for a code based approach that results in easy reproducibility.
+We *recommend using a containerized environment* for a code based approach that results in easy reproducibility.

-See instructions for Docker and cross-platform PowerShell [here](../docker-kali/README.md).
+* Follow instructions for Docker and cross-platform PowerShell [here](../docker-kali/README.md).

 > [!NOTE]
 > Alternatives are: